Apr 17, 2026

 5 min read

 If you’re seeing Cloudflare HTTP Error 526 (Invalid SSL Certificate) on your site, it means Cloudflare couldn’t verify the SSL certificate on your server.
 The result is that your visitors are blocked from accessing your website until it’s fixed.
-In this guide, we’ll show you how to fix the Cloudflare HTTP Error 526 step by step. …
+In this guide, we’ll show you how to fix the Cloudflare HTTP Error 526 step by …

 •